phamhanh/TempehWarden/README.md

 use a
 Device Tree.</a> Thus it is possible to use a different GPIO pin for setting up the
 Dallas One Wire bus.
-CellarWarden does not currently change this GPIO setting, although it stores the GPIO number in its configuration for reference. </p>
+TempehWarden does not currently change this GPIO setting, although it stores the GPIO number in its configuration for reference. </p>
-<p>CellarWarden also supports a hardware LCD character display
+<p>TempehWarden also supports a hardware LCD character display
 based on
 the Hitachi HD44780U controller.
-By default, CellarWarden will use a 20x4 single led backlit parallel display such as <a style="color: rgb(51, 255, 51);" href="http://www.amazon.com/RioRand-trade-Module-Arduino-White/dp/B00GZ6GK7A/ref=pd_sim_pc_5?ie=UTF8&amp;refRID=0B8Q9M15C5P73Y20XB67">this</a>.
+By default, TempehWarden will use a 20x4 single led backlit parallel display such as <a style="color: rgb(51, 255, 51);" href="http://www.amazon.com/RioRand-trade-Module-Arduino-White/dp/B00GZ6GK7A/ref=pd_sim_pc_5?ie=UTF8&amp;refRID=0B8Q9M15C5P73Y20XB67">this</a>.
-CellarWarden also supports LCD displays that connect via I2C backpacks, including this <a style="color: rgb(51, 255, 51);" href="http://www.sainsmart.com/sainsmart-iic-i2c-twi-serial-2004-20x4-lcd-module-shield-for-arduino-uno-mega-r3.html">model</a>.
+TempehWarden also supports LCD displays that connect via I2C backpacks, including this <a style="color: rgb(51, 255, 51);" href="http://www.sainsmart.com/sainsmart-iic-i2c-twi-serial-2004-20x4-lcd-module-shield-for-arduino-uno-mega-r3.html">model</a>.
 While I2C displays are slower than parallel displays, only two GPIO pins are required and these can be shared with other devices, including